 Ask your doctor about liver cancer screening

-For the general population, screening for liver cancer hasn't been proved to reduce the risk of dying of liver cancer, so it isn't generally recommended.
-The American Association for the Study of Liver Diseases recommends liver cancer screening for those thought to have a high risk, including people who have:
+For the general population, screening for liver cancer hasn't been proved to reduce the risk of dying of liver cancer, and it isn't generally recommended.
+People with conditions that increase the risk of liver cancer might consider screening, such as people who have:

 Discuss the pros and cons of screening with your doctor.
 Together you can decide whether screening is right for you based on your risk.
-Screening typically involves an ultrasound exam every six months.
+Screening typically involves a blood test and an abdominal ultrasound exam every six months.